schooltool-project/schooltool-book/source/system-requirements.rst

 School Level Deployments or Greater
 -----------------------------------

 For production deployment in a school or district, proper server hardware is, of course, recommended.
-If SchoolTool is not the only service provided on the server, we recommend running SchoolTool by itself on a virtual server, running the "minimal virtual machine" configuration offered in Ubuntu Server 9.10 and later, or _the JeOS version of `Ubuntu 8.04 LTS <http://www.ubuntu.com/products/whatisubuntu/serveredition/jeos>`_.
+If SchoolTool is not the only service provided on the server, we recommend running SchoolTool by itself on a virtual server, running the "minimal virtual machine" configuration.

 Personal
 --------